ba-st/Ansible/docs/WorkerQueue.md

 connection open.

-channel := connection createChannel. channel declareExchangeNamed: 'tasks' of: 'direct' applying: [:exchange | ]. channel basicPublish: '.' utf8Encoded exchange: 'tasks' routingKey: ''. channel
+channel := connection createChannel. channel declareQueueApplying: [ :queue | queue name: 'task_queue' ].
+channel basicPublish: '.' utf8Encoded exchange: 'tasks' routingKey: ''.
+channel
 ````

-The last line publishes a message to the previously agreed exchange.
-Yes, we are creating the exchange again.
-Exchange creation operation will not create a new one if one with that name already exists.
-The same applies to other AMQP entities such as queues and bindings.
+The last line publishes a message to the `task_queue`.
+Yes, we are creating the queue again.
+Queue creation operation will not create a new one if one with that name already exists.
+The same applies to other AMQP entities such as exchanges and bindings.

 ## Running the example